Built Robotics’ massive construction excavator drives itself

 Won’t these machines take jobs from people who want them?
 The construction industry is in the middle of a severe labor shortage, Noah tells me.
 The industry seems to agree, with The Associated General Contractors of America having just this month asked Congress to support a temporary work visa program to bring more potential workers in.

 But we’re not the only country facing a construction labor shortage, and it’s not one that’s likely to end soon.
-As BuildZoom CEO Issi Romem makes clear in this post, there aren’t enough young people entering the field to keep up.
+As BuildZoom chief economist Issi Romem makes clear in this post, there aren’t enough young people entering the field to keep up.

 What if instead of one vehicle per operator, each operator could oversee an automated fleet of two, or three, or five?
-They could give the machines a map of what they needed dug, fire them up, and only step in the cab when theres something the machines can’t do.
+They could give the machines a map of what they needed dug, fire them up and only step in the cab when there’s something the machines can’t do.
 It won’t solve the shortage, but it might help fill the gaps.

 It’s still early days for Built.
-It’s built a research fleet of seven vehicles, and they’re coming up on their 10th completed construction project; all in all, their fleet has about 6,000 hours of operating time.
+It’s built a research fleet of seven vehicles, and they’re coming up on their tenth completed construction project; all in all, their fleet has about 6,000 hours of operating time.
 But they should be good to keep rolling for a whole lot longer, with the company having $100 million dollars in contracts now signed.

 This is Noah’s second startup.
 He sold his first startup, a clothing resale site called Twice, to eBay in 2015.